usnistgov/800-63-3/sp800-63-3/cover.md

 systems over open networks.
-It defines technical requirements for each in each of the areas of identity proofing, registration, authenticators, management processes, authentication protocols and related assertions and maps them to related levels of assertion from the Office of Management and Budget.
+It defines technical requirements for each in each of the areas of identity proofing, registration, authenticators, management processes, authentication protocols and related assertions.
 This publication supersedes NIST SP 800-63-1 and SP 800-63-2.

 <div class="text-center" markdown="1">